 Starring: Pamela Springsteen, Renée Estevez, Tony Higgins

 Recapping everything that happened in the previous entry through a campfire tale, a group of youngins from Camp Rolling Hills gets their short shorts sent back to their cabin by a now grown up Angela, released for good behavior, believed to be re-institutionalized and underwent a sex-change operation.
-One of these youngins got lost and soon get murdered by Ms. Baker for "telling nasty things about her."
+One of these youngins got lost and soon gets murdered by Ms. Baker for "telling nasty things about her."
 (Truth hurts!
 Ba-dum-bum!
 Tshhh!)

 And that's basically it through out the movie!
-Angela methodically kills off one camper at a time, who were getting high on dope, fucking in the woods, flashing their boobs, taking picture of said girl flashing their boobs, snooping, lying, not apologizing for doing something bad or just simply being in the wrong place on the wrong time.
+Angela methodically kills off one camper at a time, who were getting high on dope, fucking in the woods, flashing their boobs, taking picture of said girl flashing their boobs, snooping, lying, not apologizing for doing something bad or just simply being in the wrong place at the wrong time.
 (Each of them noticeably named after the 80's Brat Pack!)
-She easily disguises her murders as simply "sending the kids home", which oddly didn't raise anybody's attention seeing these kids are "sent home" all too often and quickly.
+She easily disguises her murders as simply "sending the kids home", which oddly didn't raise anybody's attention seeing these kids were "sent home" all too often and quickly.
 Either ways, by the time the staff, or those few who really cared, notice Angela sent home too many kids, they have no choice but to fire her.

 And then all hell broke loose.

 Pure 80s cheddar with a hint of death porn, Unhappy Campers ditches the sort-of serious approach of the original and went on to a campy and unnervingly quirky story of one mad girl, hellbent on murder.
 Nothing really deep going on here unless you count Angie's little heart-to-heart moments with a loner girl who she has taken interest in, the film focuses a lot on creative killings and hammy one-liners that, thank the gods, aren't ear-bleedingly bad.
 (I chuckled at its ineptness) More over, the movie never felt like it had a story, just a day in a camp where kids are getting murdered and bad hair is the law.
 That said, expect a lot of random teens being tossed to heighten the kill count and a redundant pattern for the next 80 minutes.